cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsDnsResolvers">ZeroTrustGatewayPolicyRuleSettingsDnsResolvers</a>

-Add your own custom resolvers to route queries that match the resolver policy.
+Configure custom resolvers to route queries that match the resolver policy.

-Cannot be used when 'resolve_dns_through_cloudflare' or 'resolve_dns_internally' are set.
-DNS queries will route to the address closest to their origin.
-Only valid when a rule's action is set to 'resolve'.
+Unused with 'resolve_dns_through_cloudflare' or 'resolve_dns_internally' settings.
+DNS queries get routed to the address closest to their origin.
+Only valid when a rule's action set to 'resolve'.
+Settable only for `dns_resolver` rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#dns_resolvers ZeroTrustGatewayPolicy#dns_resolvers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#dns_resolvers ZeroTrustGatewayPolicy#dns_resolvers}

 ---